 Arthur J. Nozik — Senior Research Fellow Emeritus

-Dr. Arthur J. Nozik is a Senior Research Fellow Emeritus of the National Renewable Energy Laboratory (NREL) and Research Professor in the Chemistry Department at the University of Colorado, Boulder.
-He has 11 U.S. patents and over 250 published papers.
+Dr. Arthur J. Nozik is a Senior Research Fellow Emeritus of the National Renewable Energy Laboratory (NREL) and Research Professor in the Department of Chemistry and Biochemistry at the University of Colorado, Boulder.

 Major Technical Contributions